mollyryanruby/sales_forecasting/README.md

 # 5 Machine Learning Techniques for Forecasting Sales
-Predicting product sales with regressive and time-series modeling techniques

 ## Objective:
 Predict the number of monthly product sales using regressive and time-series modeling techniques